 And when somebody is truly converted, I think there's never enough.
 There never comes a point of satisfaction.
-As Paul said, "That I may know Him," and somebody might say, "You know Him, you know Him, you know Him better than anybody else."
+As Paul said, "That I may know Him, that I may know Him,” and somebody might say, "You know Him, you know Him, you know Him better than anybody else."
 Yeah, but I don't know Him like I'd like to know Him.
 Mary illustrates that hungry heart that wants to understand the depth of this great salvation.

-They knew that this child would be the Savior, the Christ, the Lord, fulfilling Davidic promise, Abrahamic promise and the promise of the New Covenant.
-They couldn't restrain themselves, their lives were just filled with praise.
+They knew that this child would be the Savior, the Christ, the Lord, fulfill the Davidic promise, Abrahamic promise and the promise of the New Covenant.
+They couldn't restrain themselves.
+Their lives were just filled with praise.

-Ah, this is good...this is good.
+Ah, this is good.
+This is good.
 Jewish law in the Old Testament was very explicit.
-According to Genesis 17:11 and 12, Leviticus 12, a boy baby born in Israel needed to be circumcised.
+According to Genesis 17:11 and 12, Leviticus 12: A boy baby born in Israel needed to be circumcised.
 That's what the law of God required.
 And we already studied that in detail back in chapter 1 verse 59 where we looked at the circumcision of John.
-By this time in the Jewish tradition circumcision occurred always on the eighth day, but by this time circumcision was accompanied by the official naming of the child on the eighth day.
+By this time in the Jewish tradition — circumcision occurred always on the eighth day — but by this time circumcision was accompanied by the official naming of the child on the eighth day.
 They may have known the name before then but that was the official naming of the child on the eighth day.
-So when eight days were completed, they came together for the circumcision and they named Him Jesus.
+And so when eight days were completed, they came together for the circumcision and they named Him Jesus.

-You know, if you could sum up our lives you could sum them up in the pattern seen illustrated here.
+You know if you could sum up our lives you could sum them up in the pattern that you’ve seen illustrated here.
 We heard the revelation of the gospel, we believed it.
 We pursued Christ and embraced Him.
 We became witnesses to that glorious transformation and we began to tell others about it.
 And as Christians we began to think deeply about the great truth.
 We became students of the Word.
 We loved the truth.
 We loved the Word.
 We ponder the truth.
-And we also are characterized by exuberant joy and praise and gratitude to God which expresses in our worship...both singular and corporate.
+And we also are characterized by exuberant joy and praise and gratitude to God which is expressed in our worship, both singular and corporate.
 And our lives are marked by a desire to obey what God tells us to do.

 So at first the shepherds were afraid, but at last they were filled with overwhelming joy, overwhelming joy.
-Let me tell you something, folks, I mean this, there's only one reason that a person should live a fearless life, there's only one reason why a person should live a life of absolute joy and that is because they know Jesus Christ.
-Because if you don't know Jesus Christ, you better fear God.
+Let me tell you something, folks, I mean this, there's only one reason that a person should live a fearless life, there's only one reason that a person should live a life of absolute joy and that is because they know Jesus Christ, because if you don't know Jesus Christ, you better fear God.
 You better be terrified of God.
 For you're imminently on the brink of eternal wrath.
 You see, Jesus Christ is still the only foundation upon which real fearlessness can be built.
 You ought to fear the invisible.
-You ought to fear the supernatural God, the unknown...unless you know Christ and then your fear turns to joy...turns to, according to verse 10, great joy...great joy.
+You ought to fear the supernatural God, the unknown, unless you know Christ, and then your fear turns to joy, turns to, according to verse 10, great joy, great joy.
 You see, for the child of God, the invisible and eternal no longer has any terror because Christ has come out of the invisible and eternal world and dwelt among us, provided our salvation and then returned to the invisible and eternal world to prepare a place for us.
 That's the good news.